ebenezerdon/ts-node-cache/README.md

 # TS-Node-Cache

-TS-Node-Cache is a simple, lightweight caching solution implemented in TypeScript, providing a flexible way to cache data with optional expiration times and custom timeout callbacks.
-This cache implementation allows storing any type of data.
+TS-Node-Cache is a TypeScript-based caching solution that's simple and lightweight.
+It supports data caching with optional expiration and callbacks.

 ## Features

-- **Generic Caching**: Store any type of data with ease.
+- Stores any data type.
+- Allows setting expiration time for entries.
+- Supports custom callbacks on expiration.
-- **Expiration Support**: Set a time-to-live (TTL) for each cache entry.
+- Debug mode for tracking cache activity.
-- **Timeout Callbacks**: Execute custom logic when a cache entry expires.
-- **Debug Mode**: Enable logging to track cache hits and misses.
-- **Serialization**: Export and import your cache to and from JSON format.
-- **Scalability**: Lightweight and straightforward, suitable for small to medium-sized projects.
+- Serialize cache to/from JSON.

 ## Installation

-To install TS-Node-Cache, use the following npm command:

 ```bash
 npm install @ebenezerdon/ts-node-cache